sleepycharlyy/go_babsi/README.md

 ## About

 a 3d hamsterball game i made for the "2buttonsonly" itch.io jam :hamster:
-( made in godot 3.1.1 and i cant guarantee it working in future versions of godot )
+( made in godot 3.1.1 and i can't guarantee it working in future versions of godot )

 [itch.io page](https://sleepycharlyy.itch.io/go-babsi)